zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone11.md

        1. [Concatenate] all strings in the RDATA field.
        2. Lowercase the resulting string.
-       3. Add a pair consisting of the *Name Server IP* and the lowercase string thus derived from the RDATA field to the *SPF-Policies* set.
+       3. Add a pair consisting of the *Name Servers* and the lowercase string thus derived from the RDATA field to the *SPF-Policies* set.

    6. Go to the next name server.